zencart/square_payments_for_zencart/README.md

 ## Requirements

-1. You must be using SSL on your website
-2. You will need a Square account, already validated and connected with your bank.
+1. You will need a Square account, already validated and connected with your bank.
 You may create a Square merchant account at [squareup.com](https://squareup.com)
-3. You need to create an App inside your Square account.
+2. You need to create an App inside your Square account.
 See below for instructions.
+3. You must be using SSL on your website

 ## Creating an App inside your Square account
-1. Login at https://connect.squareup.com/apps to view the apps you've connected to your account.
+1. Login at https://developer.squareup.com/apps to view the apps you've connected to your account.
 2. Click to create a New Application for your Zen Cart store to access.
 Give it a name, such as "Webstore", and click Create at the bottom of the page.
 3. You may be prompted to allow a multi-location upgrade to your account's API configuration.
 Proceed.
 4. You will now be given access to some credentials.
 (If you already have a custom app and are trying to re-use it, you may need to revoke its token and regenerate one.)